 Each of these filaments is coated with minute particles of oil.

-And what is the primary function of a dry cleaning solvent or fluid?
+What's the primary function of a dry cleaning solvent or fluid?

-It’s to dissolve or emulsify greases and oils.
+The primary function of a dry cleaning solvent or fluid is to dissolve or emulsify greases and oils.

 Fact is, water and detergents don’t come anywhere close to matching the oil and grease dissolving properties of all relatively aggressive dry cleaning solvents.